563 attributed reviews in the last 3 years

 This exercise is provided to allow potential course delegates to choose the correct Wise Owl Microsoft training course, and may not be reproduced in whole or in part in any format without the prior written consent of Wise Owl.

-Open the file contained with the folder name shown above.
+Open the file contained within the folder name shown above.

-Create a new pivot table on a new worksheet to show the following:
+Create a new pivot table on a new sheet to include:

 You can find other training resources for the subject of this exercise here: